yoxisem544/NetworkRequestKit/readme.md

 `MultipartNetworkRequest` and `MultipartNetworkClient` can help you to do this work in a easy way.

 `MultipartNetworkRequest` conforms to `NetworkRequest`, so all benefits you got in `NetworkRequest` are also available here.
-But there are something you need to implement to comform to a `MultipartNetworkRequest` protocl.
+But there are something you need to implement to conform to a `MultipartNetworkRequest` protocl.

 You will need to implement these getters when comforming to `MultipartNetworkRequest ` protocol: